 Pop quizzes (in class): To help encourage responsible learning habits, reading quizzes will occur during class, usually at the start of class.
 These questions are designed to assess your ability to independently read and comprehend the material.
-Your performance on these quizzes provides a gauge of how well you are able to learn independently, which is critical for life-long learning.
-Please feel free to contact me before class.
+Your performance on these quizzes provides a gauge of how well you are able to learn independently, which is critical for life-long learning. please feel free to contact me before class.
 If you miss class or arrive late you will miss the opportunity to earn these points, unless you let us know the reason at least 24 hours in advance so that we can arrange for you to take the quiz early.
 For unexpected circumstances that prevent you from attending class, please let us know ASAP the reason for your absence and why you were not able to inform us that you would be missing class, so that we can make arrangements for you to earn those points.

-Extra credit: You will have the opportunity to improve your grade by completing 1 of 2 extra credit assignments.
-The essay should be no more than 1 page (double-spaced, .5-inch margins, 12-point Times New Roman font).
-These assignments require creativity or out-of-class activities.
-These assignments will be graded

-(pass/fail).
-If you do not submit the extra credit assignments before the final day of class, you will miss the opportunity to obtain those points.
+Extra credit: You will have the opportunity to improve your grade by completing extra credit writing assignments.
+Each should be no more than 1 page (double-spaced, .5-inch margins, 12-point Times New Roman font).
+You can do one extra credit assignment before each exam.
+These assignments will require creativity or out-of-class activities.
+These assignments will be graded (pass/fail).
+If you do not submit the extra credit assignments before the exam, you will miss the opportunity to obtain those points.